ghanemgit/SchoolRegistrationSystem/ProjectDailyReport/BeginWireframes&SoftwareRequirements.md

 # Scope

-#### In the Software we can register as a user and user has of three types, students,teachers and administrator.
-Administrator has the power to add new user and can edit and delete a user.
-A student can register as user and can add edit and delete his profile.
+#### In the Software we can register as a applicationUser and applicationUser has of three types, students,teachers and administrator.
+Administrator has the power to add new applicationUser and can edit and delete a applicationUser.
+A student can register as applicationUser and can add edit and delete his profile.
 The administrator can add edit and deleterious marks for the student.
-All the users can see the marks.
+All the applicationUsers can see the marks.

 ## Functional Requirements

-#### 1- users can sign in.
+#### 1- applicationUsers can sign in.
 #### 2- students can post questions.
 #### 3- teachers can add new students.
 #### 4- teachers can answer student’s questions.
 #### 5- admin can manage students and teachers accounts.

 ## Non-Functional Requirements
-#### 1- the system should be able to authenticate users.
+#### 1- the system should be able to authenticate applicationUsers.
-#### 2- the system should be able to authorize users.
+#### 2- the system should be able to authorize applicationUsers.
 #### 3- the system should be active on internet.
 #### 4- The response time in the system must be fast.